Fanfan la Tulipe

 Fanfan la Tulipe is a 1952 French comedy adventure film directed by Christian-Jaque.
 It has also been categorized under swashbuckler films.
 The film starred Gérard Philipe and Gina Lollobrigida.

-The film was remade in 2003 with Penélope Cruz in Lollobrigida's role.
+TIME magazine placed it on its ten-best list for 1953, the only non-English language film to make the list.

 Plot

-In France during the Seven Years' War, Fanfan is a charming, attractive young man who is trying to escape a shotgun marriage.
-At this vulnerable point in his life, he is approached by the daughter of a recruiting officer, Adeline, who tells him that if he joins the army, he will find fame, fortune, and will marry the king's daughter.
-Accordingly, he joins the army, only to discover that she made the whole thing up in order for her father to get a recruiting bonus.
+Fanfan is a charming, attractive young Frenchman who is trying to escape a shotgun marriage during the Seven Years' War.
+At this vulnerable point in his life, he is approached by the daughter of a recruiting officer, Adeline, who tells him that if he joins the army he will find fame, fortune, and marry the king's daughter.
+Accordingly, he signs up, only to discover that she made the whole thing up in order for her father to receive a recruiting bonus.
 Nevertheless, encouraged by a series of improbable circumstances, he accepts her prediction as his destiny.
 A series of events ensues which shows off to great advantage his athleticism and leadership ability.
 As the film progresses, we become aware of a developing attraction between himself and Adeline which however conflicts with his perceived "destiny" of marrying a king's daughter.